rameezk/ansible-role-kong-service/README.md

 KONG_SERVICE
 =========

-An Ansible Role for Managing Kong Services
+An Ansible Role for Managing Kong Services.

+The service will be updated if it already exists, otherwise it will be created.

 Requirements
 ------------